Bootstraps Employment Program - Case Manager

 Interview participants and identify strengths, barriers, interests, skills, suitability, and job readiness.
 Refer participants to other programs and services as required and provide information regarding available community resources for a wide variety of personal, situational and health related issues.
 Develop essential skill development and employment action plans with participants.

 Provide referral to specialized assessments

-Works with Support Worker and Outreach workers to assist participants in the development or revision of appropriate, Individual Skill Enhancement Plans (ISEPs) that consist of timely, cost effective service and benefit plans and provide consistent monitoring, support and follow-up in a timely manner to enhance participants’ self-sufficiency and sustainable labour market or community attachment.
+Works with Support Worker and Outreach workers to assist participants in the development or revision of appropriate, Individual Skill Enhancement Plans (ISEPs) that consist of timely, cost-effective service and benefit plans and provide consistent monitoring, support and follow-up in a timely manner to enhance participants’ self-sufficiency and sustainable labor market or community attachment.